Tigray Ethiopia Travel Guide

 No prominent locations inside Mekelle city.
 The surrounding Tigray region is famed for ancient rock-hewn churches (day trips).

-Enda Abune Aregawi Chapel and Debre Megale Arba'ite Ensessa Church give an understanding of local religious life.
+Enda Abune Aregawi Chapel and Debre Megale Arba'ite Ensessa Church offer insight into local religious life.
 Dress modestly, remove shoes.

 Martyrs' Monument is the main memorial, a focal point for remembrance and national identity.